 Accommodate AEP audits of the monitoring network on an annual basis and Environment Canada audits as required.

 Provide immediate notification of Alberta Ambient Air Quality Objective (AAAQO) exceedances and equipment downtime and other alarms, as per PRAMP protocols.

 Perform other requirements as stated in the contract and PRAMP’s Quality Assurance Program.

-Data and Reporting Specialist

-Ensure ambient air quality data to is provided to the AEP real-time data site hourly and validated data to the Alberta data warehouse monthly.

-Perform other requirements as required by PRAMP’s Quality Assurance Program.

-Compile data into graphs on a monthly basis for review by the TWG.

 Performance Targets and Goals of the PRAMP TWG